Maximum packings in graphs forbidding given rainbow cycles: Introduction

-Next, we study $ex_F(n,G)$ when $F$ and $G$ are cycles.
-Our investigation is motivated by the generalized Tur\'{a}n number $ex(n,F,G)$, which is the maximum number of copies of $F$ in an $n$-vertex $G$-free graph.
-The most famous problem in this area is a conjecture of Erd\H{o}s \cite{Erdos-53} asserting that $ex(n,C_5,C_3)=\Theta(n^5)$ (in fact, the extremal construction gives $(n/5)^5+o(n^5)$).
-This conjecture was solved independently by Grzesik \cite{Grzesik} and by Hatami, Hladk\'{y}, Kr\'{a}l, Norine, and Razborov \cite{Hatami} using flag algebras.
-Grzesik and Kielak \cite{Grzesik} generalized the result by showing that $ex(n,C_{2r+1},C_{2r-1}) = (n/(2r+1))^{2r+1} + o(n^{2r+1})$, and Beke and Janzer \cite{Beke} characterized the extremal constructions.
+The second related problem is the generalized Tur\'{a}n number $ex(n,F,G)$, which is the maximum number of copies of $F$ in an $n$-vertex $G$-free graph.
+The case $F=C_5$ and $G=C_3$ is the well-known pentagonal conjecture of Erd\H{o}s \cite{Erdos-53}, which was solved independently by Grzesik \cite{Grzesik-1} and Hatami, Hladk\'{y}, Kr\'{a}l, Norine, and Razborov \cite{Hatami} using flag algebras.
+Grzesik and Kielak \cite{Grzesik} generalized the result by giving an asymptotic value of $ex(n,C_{2r+1},C_{2r-1})$ for each $r\geq 2$.
+Beke and Janzer \cite{Beke} further characterized the extremal constructions.
 Bollob\'{a}s and Gy\H{o}ri \cite{Bollobas} considered the opposite problem $ex(n,C_3,C_5)$, and Gishboliner and Shapira \cite{Gishboliner} studied further cases of ``cycles versus cycles''.
+The systematic study of generalized Tur\'{a}n numbers was initiated by Alon and Shikhelman \cite{Alon-S}.
 For a comprehensive survey on generalized Tur\'{a}n problems, we refer the reader to \cite{Gebener}.

-For cycles $F$ and $G$, we first extend the known results $F=C_5,G=C_3$ to more cycle pairs that attain the lower bound.